Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 - ... is used within a file: `import pkg` or `from pkg import xyz`.
 - ... is available when its distribution package is installed.

-Distribution package name and import package need not be the same, but usually is.
+Both names need not be the same, but they usually are.
 Read more about [distribution package vs. import package](https://packaging.python.org/en/latest/discussions/distribution-package-vs-import-package/#distribution-package-vs-import-package).

 ---

 ## Steps in Packaging a Python Code

-1. Get or create a source tree of the code.
+1. Create a source tree of the code.
 2. Write a packaging configuration file, typically `pyproject.toml`.
 3. Create build artifacts.
 4. Upload the build artifacts to a packaging index.